-Cottage housing is a mildly dense, small scale housing form.
+Cottage housing (PDF) is a mildly dense, small scale housing form.
 Units are typically built at or below 1,200 square feet with modest dimensions.
 By design, cottage housing is geared toward single-family tenancy and can be constructed as either attached or detached units.
 The nature of cottage housing is one of community where shared space and semi-private space are favored over purely private space.
 Cottage housing developments are usually focused around community courtyards where housing clusters numbering four to twelve units open onto the shared space.

 Cottage housing can provide an affordable alternative to larger single-family homes and suit the needs of many different household types.
 They're especially adept at serving smaller families, single individuals, the elderly, and those with mobility challenges.

 These attributes are perhaps best represented in the collage below:

 Snohomish County cottage housing regulations are codified in SCC 30.41G.
 Those regulations are primarily designed to address site layout, amenities, building sizes and setbacks, and architectural features.

 Cottage housing is limited to a handful of residential zones, including the following: R-9,600, R-8,400, R-7,200, T, and LDMR.
 As an incentive to build smaller dwelling units, the cottage housing code provides a density bonus of up to 1.2 times the underlying zoning maximum.